Sanqui/discard/README.md

   --no-scrub                      Do not scrub token from logged data.
   --gzip                          Save logs compressed with gzip.
 ```

-Archive all messages in the given guild (Discord server) within the given date range.

 Discard is designed to create one-shot archives of the entire chatlog as well as for daily incremental backups.
 The feasibility of a realtime archiver is due future study.